Architeuthis-Flux/JumperlessV5/README.md

 # Jumperless V5
 ###### The next generation [jumperless](https://github.com/Architeuthis-Flux/Jumperless) breadboard

-Jumperless V5 is a breaboard where any point can be connected to any other with software-defined jumpers.
+Jumperless V5 is a breadboard where any point can be connected to any other with software-defined jumpers.
 RGB LEDs under each hole turn the breadboard itself into a display; paired with its assortment of routable analog/digial IO, Jumperless V5 gives you real-time information about everything that's happening in your circuit and the ability to change it at a whim.

 ![JumperlessV5front](https://github.com/Architeuthis-Flux/JumperlessV5/assets/20519442/60e26150-3dce-4d52-812f-8f1f99c58989)